-#1Appendix 6 provides assessment criteria for the integrity (i.e., safety gain) and assurance (i.e., method of proof) of OSOs proposed by an applicant.The identification of OSOs for responsibility of the applicant#2Appendix 6 does not cover the LoI of the CAAM.
-LoI is based on the competent authority's assessment of the applicant's ability to perform the given operation.The identification of OSOs for responsibility of the applicant#3To achieve a given level of integrity/assurance, when more than one criterion exists for that level of integrity/assurance, all applicable criteria need to be met.East of the application of OSOs for responsibility of the application authority's assessment of the applicant's ability to perform the given operation. #3 To achieve a given level of integrity/assurance, when more than one criterion exists for that level of integrity/assurance, all applicable criteria need to be met. of integrity/assurance, all applicable criteria need to be met.
-"44 'Optional' cases defined in SORA main body Table 6 do not need to be defined in terms of integrity and assurance levels in Appendix 6.
-All robustness levels are acceed 'optional' level of robustness 'Recommended OSOs' of the #5 When the criteria to assess the level of integrity or assurance of an OSO rely on 'standards' that are not yet available, the OSO needs to be developed in a manner acceptable to the competent authority. #6 Appendix 6 intentionally uses non-prescriptive terms (e.g., suitable, reasonably practicable) to provide flexibility to both the applicant and the competent authorities.
-This does not constrain the applicant in proposing mitigations, nor the CAAM in evaluating what is needed on a case-by-case basis. #7 This appendix in its entirety also applies to single-person organisations.
+e identification of OSOs for a given operation is the sponsibility of the applicant.
+Appendix 6 does not cover the LoI of the CAAM.
+LoI is based on the competent nuthority's assessment of the applicant's ability to perform the given operation. o achieve a given level of integrity/assurance, when more than one criterion exists for that level of integrity/assurance, all applicable criteria need to be met. ind assurance levels in Appendix 6. 'opti l robustness levels are acceptable for OSOs for which an ptional' level of robustness is defined in Table 6 ecommended OSOs' of the SORA main body.
+When the criteria to assess the level of integrity or assurance of an OSO rely on 'standards' that are not yet available, the OSO needs to be developed in a manner acceptable to the competent authority.
+Appendix 6 intentionally uses non-prescriptive terms (e.g., suitable, reasonably practicable) to provide flexibility to both the applicant and the competent authorities.
+This does not constrain the applicant in proposing mitigations, nor the CAAM in evaluating what is needed on a case-by-case basis. his appendix in its entirety also applies to single-person organisations.